 To visit the Colin Tizzard website click here.

-Colin trains Queen of the Wind who is progressing nicely in her hurdling career and we believe is sure to win very soon.
-Colin also trains Mythical Jewel who is our 5yo and, as yet, unraced.
+Colin trains Queen of the Wind who is progressing nicely in her hurdling career.
+She has won three and we hope to see her win again soon.

 We regularly hold Stable Visits to Spurles Farm when Chasing Gold members can see their horses put through their paces on the gallops.
 Colin and his team spend a lot of time with us explaining their plans and aspirations for the horses in their charge and it is really fascinating listening to them.
 Afterwards we adjourn for lunch at a local pub, joined by Colin and some of his team who chat to our members and are happy to answer their questions.
 Annually Colin also invites our members to his Owners Lunch when we meet up with all his other owners to see a parade of all his horses in training.
 These are very sociable occasions and great fun.

 Nick Williams is based at George Nympton, near South Molton in Devon and has an excellent team of horses in training.
 His yard is set in 100 acres of rolling Devon countryside and has an excellent 5½ furlong all weather gallop which climbs about 400' from start to finish.
 He turns horses out in the paddocks every afternoon and believes they benefit from a regime of natural goodness and relaxation.
 Nick also races his horses in France adding an extra dimension for members.
 He has been very successful over the last few years and has won prestigious races including the Hennessy Gold Cup, the Grade 1 Betway Bowl at Aintree and also had a Cheltenham Festival winner.

 Nick trains Horatio Hornblower, winner of seven races (2 hurdle, 5 chases) and his most recent win came at Doncaster in December 2019.
 That was his second win last season!
 He is now 13, but still retains his zest for racing!